dotenv-org/dotenv-org.github.io/docs/security/vault.md

 ---
 layout: docs
+section: "Security"
-title: "Vault - Security"
+title: "Vault"
+description: Vault stores your secrets securely.
+Here's how it works and how it is built.
 redirect_from:
   - /docs/security/dotenv-vault
   - /vault
 ---

-##### Security

-# Vault

-Vault stores your secrets securely.
-Here's how it works and how it is built.

 {% include vault/step1.html %}